buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 For the duration, a mote of brilliant radiance shines in your hand.
 It sheds bright light in a 9-meter radius and dim light for an additional 9 meters.
 This light is sunlight.

-**In case of two Magic Critical Success obtained**, the spell ends after the first beam but the line is 6 meters wide, 108 meters long, and the Light damage becomes 12d8.
+**In case of two Magic Critical Successes obtained**, the spell ends after the first beam but the line is 6 meters wide, 108 meters long, and the Light damage becomes 12d8.

 ### Sunburst